The Goblin Guide to Animation!

 For more specific topics such as animating characters, creating animation for social media and even career advice, BaM Animation on YouTube has a great spread of content.
 This is a channel that you might find yourself coming back to again and again.

 Here’s a video about the author of the Animator’s Survival Kit, Richard Williams.
 This video by the Royal Ocean Film Society is short and is a little unique compared to the rest of the resources on this list.
 Through the lens of Richard’s career the video delves into the context and history of animation.
-It’s a great watch if you’re interested in beginning to learn how it’s all been done before.
+It’s a great watch if you’re interested in learning how it’s all been done before.

 Software can be a huge hurdle, a lot of professional stuff comes with quite a price tag.
 However, there are a lot of cracking programs that don’t!
 Each one of these is either free, or very frequently on sale to make them all great entry points to animation.
 Many of these tools are very versatile and are great for digital art of all kinds.